SDWebImage/SDWebImage/README.md

 #### Make our lives easier
 - [libwebp-Xcode](https://github.com/SDWebImage/libwebp-Xcode) - A wrapper for [libwebp](https://chromium.googlesource.com/webm/libwebp) + an Xcode project.
+- [libheif-Xcode](https://github.com/SDWebImage/libheif-Xcode) - A wrapper for [libheif](https://github.com/strukturag/libheif) + an Xcode project.
+- and more third-party C/C++ image codec libraries with CocoaPods/Carthage support.

 You can use those directly, or create similar components of your own.